mister-average/nbdime_tree_diff/README.md

 jupyter nbextension install --py nbdime_tree_diff --sys-prefix jupyter nbextension enable --py nbdime_tree_diff --sys-prefix
 ```
-Refresh or restart your classic Jupyter tree interface, and there should be a new button named "DIFF two notebooks" which you can click after selecting exactly two notebooks in the same directory in your tree view.
+Refresh or restart your classic Jupyter tree interface, and there should be a new button named "**DIFF two notebooks**" which you can click after selecting exactly two notebooks in the same directory in your tree view:

 ![image.png](./README_images/screenshot.png)